The Guides to Visit Little Japan Saigon

 Japanese Town in Saigon | @hana_byo

 You can find cool graffiti walls as the background.
-For the last few years, these walls looked old and dirty, but since the graffiti painters created paintings, the streets have become more attractive.
+These walls looked old and dirty for the last few years, but since the graffiti painters created paintings, the streets have become more attractive.

-Also, you see red – yellow round lanterns written in Japanese hanging from the beginning to the end of the alleys.
+Also, red–yellow round lanterns written in Japanese hang from the beginning to the end of the alleys.

 The best time to visit Japanese Town in Saigon

-For the “night owls” who like to explore the nightlife in Saigon and Japanese town, you can visit here after 7:00 pm and onwards.
-It is the time when the bars, massage places, and other stores lighting up.
+For the “night owls” who like to explore the nightlife in Saigon and Japanese towns, you can visit here after 7:00 pm and onwards.
+It is when the bars, massage places, and other stores light up.
 Many people come in and out of the stores at night, so you should be careful about your belongings.

-Little Japan Saigon is one of the typical town in Ho Chi Minh City that no other places in Vietnam have.
-The Japanese community brings a new breeze into the hustle life in HCMC, creating a lovely area for the visitors who want to find a tranquil place to come.
-You come here once to see Saigon has a diverse culture and a different destination to visit.
+Little Japan Saigon is a typical town in Ho Chi Minh City that no other place in Vietnam has.
+The Japanese community brings a new breeze into the hustle and bustle of HCMC, creating a lovely area for visitors who want to find a tranquil place to come.
+You come here once to see that Saigon has a diverse culture and a different destination to visit.

 Stay up-to-date on the latest news and insights in Vietnam by following @vietnamdrive on Twitter and @vietnamdrive on Instagram today!